 Resetting Identity Column Values in SQL Server using DBCC CHECKIDENT

-Introduction to DBCC CHECKIDENT in SQL Server
+What is DBCC CHECKIDENT in SQL Server?

-Supported numeric types:
+Supported numeric types include:

 • smallint